bfemiano/song_plays_workshop_tutorial/Local_Setup.md

 ## For MacOSX
 For MacOSX, many of these should already exist.
 You'll probably only have to install Scala, Gradle and Luigi manually.
-Consider
-Once you have everything installed, run the verify commands below to double check.
+Consider cnce you have everything installed, run the verify commands from the Linux section below to double-check.

 ## For Windows